 The Role of AI and ML in Data Integration

-Machine learning has been part of data engineering for years, mostly in anomaly detection and quality checks.
-Generative AI expands that reach.
+Machine learning has had a place in data engineering for years, primarily in anomaly detection and data quality checks.
+Generative AI significantly expands that role.

 Future of Data Integration With Generative AI